-Sarah Goode: ‘Dateline’–Missing Mom Found Dead In Woods, Killed By Dante Taylor
+‘Dateline’: Missing Mom Sarah Goode Found Dead In Woods, Killed By Dante Taylor

 — Eyewitness News (@ABC7NY) July 29, 2016

 The police gathered enough evidence to charge Dante with the murder.
 At trial, the judge threw the book at Dante Taylor, who often smiled and looked unconcerned, to life in prison.
-Sarah Goode’s mother says she has no idea how she will explain things to her dead daughter’s surviving child when she is older.
+In an interview with CBS New York, Sarah Goode’s mother says she has no idea how she will explain things to her dead daughter’s surviving child when she is older.

 Just before sentencing, it poured down raining outside of the courtroom.
 But once the life sentence was passed down, the skies suddenly cleared, according to Sarah Goode’s family.